CarlosArroyo13/CarlosArroyo13/README.md

 ## Hi there 👋, Welcome to my Profile.
-I am a web developer with experience in Ruby on rails, React and Python.
+I am a Fullstack Web with experience in Ruby on rails, React and Python.
 I would love to be invited to contribute to Django and Ruby on rails projects.

 ## Frameworks and languages
 <p align="left">